ddw2AIGROUP2CQUPT/PA-LLaVA/README.md

 ## Model

-The weights for both the domain alignment and instruction fine-tuning phases are publicly available in the HuggingFace.[ddw2openface/PA-LLaVA · Hugging Face](https://huggingface.co/ddw2openface/PA-LLaVA)
+The weights for PLIP and the weights for both the domain alignment and instruction fine-tuning phases of PA-LLaVA are disclosed in the HuggingFace.[ddw2openface/PA-LLaVA · Hugging Face](https://huggingface.co/ddw2openface/PA-LLaVA)

 ## Data

-Here we only provide the download link for the public dataset and expose the image id index of our cleaned dataset on HuggIngface.
+Here we only provide the download link for the public dataset and expose the image id index of our cleaned dataset on HuggIngface.[ddw2openface/PA-LLaVA · Hugging Face](https://huggingface.co/ddw2openface/PA-LLaVA)

 #### Domain Alignment Stage